 A job description for internal use

 A job description can clarify expectations for both the organization and the person in the position.
-It helps in setting salaries, conducting performance reviews, defining advancement possibilities, complying with internal and external rules, and writing a job post to advertise a role.
-Organizations should keep files of their complete job descriptions.
-But only for internal use.
+It helps in setting salaries, conducting performance reviews, defining advancement possibilities, complying with internal and external rules, and much more.

 A job posting for external use

 How do you tell the outside world about an open job and your organization?
 How do you describe the role without copying and pasting the internal job description, creating information overload?

 A job posting or job ad introduces your organization and describes an open role.
 It just does it in a shorter, more digestible form that’s better at selling the role to potential candidates than the full-length version.

 Job seekers search online job boards using job titles as search terms.
 They enter a title, and the search engine matches it with job postings in the database.
 Common, industry-standard titles are naturally more likely to show up in search results because that’s what job seekers use.

 The title you put on your job posting can impact which job seekers see your job and also who applies.
 Use an obscure title to sound edgy (e.g., anything with ‘Ninja’), and job seekers may never see your job.
 Slap ‘Senior’ onto a job with mid-level requirements and responsibilities, and you may confuse job seekers.
 Either way, you miss out on qualified candidates.